Streamlabs OBS vs OBS Studio

 After seeing all that both programs have to offer, each have their own strengths and weaknesses.
 It all comes down to personal preference, but the winner for being the best all around program goes to Streamlabs OBS.

 If you are new to the streaming scene, all of the features and designs are a few mouse clicks away.
-The integrated chat and dashboard in the Live Tab are essential for any streamer.
+The integrated chat and dashboard in the Live Tab are essential for any streamer, and the filters for your webcam are fun to use.
 If you are new or like to change up your design, SLOBS will offer a lot more for your stream in the long run.

 If you are looking for something simple and already have your design and theme established, OBS Studio will do the trick.
 With its easy to navigate interface and simple design, OBS offers a simple experience and an easier time overall.
 You are also free to use any other separate chatbot to help personalize your stream.